LinkedInLearning/build-deploy-web-app-modern-tooling-2887234/README.md

 Given the increasing number of businesses and companies being birthed every day, there is a corresponding increase in demand for developers who are familiar with Javascript programming especially on the frontend.
 According to a report released by Devskiller.com, 70 percent of companies surveyed want to hire a JavaScript developer.

 This linkedIn learning course will help you to get started with your journey of becoming a world class software engineer.
 You will be able to learn HTML, CSS and build a strong vanilla Javacript foundation before advancing to use frame works and libraries provided by this language.
-In addition to that, you will also learn how to build a note app from start to finish, use version control(git and github) for your work flow and finally launch your app go public.
+In addition to that, you will also learn how to build a note app from start to finish, use version control(git and github) for your work flow and finally launch your app to go public.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch dropdown menu in github to switch to a specific branch and take a look at the course at each stage of the video, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.